-For M.S. students, the POSC will consist of the major professor and two additional faculty members.
-One of the additional faculty members must be from the CBE department.
+For M.S. students, the POSC will consist of the major professor and at least two additional faculty members.
+At least one of the additional faculty members must be from the CBE department.
 If completing a graduate minor, one of the faculty members must be from the minor's department.
 The committee must include at least one member from a different field of emphasis to ensure diversity of perspectives.
 Once the student has confirmed their committee, the student can go on AccessPlus to complete and route the POSC form.
-No POSC meeting is required for M. S. students.
+No POSC meeting is required for M.S. students.